rwharpernc/EDLA/README.md

 **⚠️ Most features are planned but not yet implemented.**

 See [TODO.md](TODO.md) for a complete list of planned features, including:
-- Session tracking (profit, merits, ranks)
+- Enhanced session tracking (profit, merits, ranks)
 - Combat, exploration, and exobiology statistics
 - Data visualization and charts
 - Advanced event filtering and search